Racial Equity & Inclusion

 The Challenge

-Post 9-11, discrimination and hate crimes against South Asian communities– and especially our Muslim and Sikh brothers and sisters– have skyrocketed.
-Following 9-11, the Equal Employment Opportunity Commission saw a 250% increase in religious-based discrimination charges against Muslims.
+In the wake of 9-11, discrimination and hate crimes against South Asian communities — and especially our Muslim and Sikh brothers and sisters — have skyrocketed: the Equal Employment Opportunity Commission saw a 250% increase in religious-based discrimination charges against Muslims following the attack on our nation.
 Shootings at places of worship like mosques, or gurudwaras such as the tragic shooting at Oak Creek in 2012, or those that target Indian nationals such as in Olathe, Kansas in 2017, continue to instill fear and stoke division in our communities.

 South Asian candidates are inevitably subjected to discrimination and racism when they decide to run for office, as are professionals across numerous industries and sectors.
 And a lack of data disaggregation and reporting results in numerous disparities and inequalities such as in healthcare, climate justice, and housing.